 Like all medicines, vaccines can cause side effects.
-Most of these are mild and short term, and not everyone gets them.
-With the vaccine we use in under-18s, side effects are more common with the second dose.
+Most of these are mild and short-term and not everyone gets them.
+The very common side effects should only last a day or 2.
+The Pfizer vaccine tends to cause more side effects after the second dose.